DXHeroes/knowledge-base-content/practices/design_sprint.md

 ![Phases of Design Sprint](/files/design_sprint_phases.jpeg) [What’s a Design Sprint and why is it important?](https://uxplanet.org/whats-a-design-sprint-and-why-is-it-important-f7b826651e09)

-## Why you might want the Design Sprint
+## Why You Might Want the Design Sprint

 The Design Sprint process helps to:

-- Assure the team that they are heading in the right direction.
+- assure the team that they are heading in the right direction.
-- Understand the visions and risks.
+- understand the visions and risks.
 It enables the team to see the world through the customer's eyes.
-- Empower every member of the team to contribute to the project.
+- empower every member of the team to contribute to the project.
-- Save time.
+- save time.
 The number of meetings is significantly reduced.
-- Save the money.
+- save the money.
 The team avoids unknowns or assumptions as long as they understand the risks.

-## Issues the Design Sprint solves
+## Issues the Design Sprint Solves

 - Bad product-market fit
 - Meaningless work
 - Team involvement

-## How to implement the Design Sprint
+## How to Implement the Design Sprint

 Make a team.
-The ideal number of people involved in the sprint is 4 to 7 people.
-The team includes a facilitator, a designer, a decision maker, product manager, engineer and someone from companies core business departments (for example, Marketing, Content, or Operations).
+The ideal number of people involved in the sprint is 4 to 7.
+The team includes a Facilitator, a Designer, a Decision Maker, a Product Manager, an Engineer and someone from companies core business departments (for example, Marketing, Content, or Operations).

-The **facilitator** manages the sprint.
-A good facilitator leads the meetings and encourages the team to share their ideas and find the solutions.
+The **Facilitator** manages the sprint.
+A good Facilitator leads the meetings and encourages the team to share their ideas and find the solutions.
 It is mostly a silent or unbiased role in group discussions.

-The **decision maker** (or the decider) has the ultimate authority to select what goes into the prototype.
+The **Decision Maker** (or the Decider) has the ultimate authority to select what goes into the prototype.
 This role is often played by the company’s CEO or by someone with the budget authority.
 The Design Sprint is just the first step in product development.
 The team needs a powerful decider to pursue the product after the Design Sprint and until the implementation.

 The preparation is very important:

-- Find a good facilitator.
+- Find a good Facilitator.
 - Define the challenge (not too vague).
 - Block out the entire week for the whole team.
 - Book a room.
 Forbid anything that could distract the team from focusing (for example, mobile phones).